Lisa-pa/SAMAE/README.rst

         - Panoramic images
                 1) Start of the processing
-                        The image appears with a window asking you to validate the start of the analysis
+                        The image appears with a window asking you to validate the start of the analysis.
                 2) Detection of scale
                         Scale is automatically detected for the estimation of calibration factors.
                 3) Cropping of the image to obtain the region of interest (aponeuroses + fascicles in between) The image is cropped according to manually labelled data that is stored in txt file.
                         The cropped image appears in a window.
-Close to move on.
+Close it to move on.
                 4) Search for aponeuroses
                         The image is divided vertically into sub-images to look for aponeuroses.
                         The size of sub-images depends on the width of the cropped image.

                         Per sub-image, the search for aponeuroses follows the same process as for simple images.
 Superficial aponeurosis is searched all along the cropped image.
-Deep aponeurosis is searched only in the first half of the cropped image, according to observations.
+Deep aponeurosis is searched only in the first half of the cropped image, according to our observations on our panoramic images of the biceps femoris.

-                        Once all subimages have been processed, aponeuroses are fitted with 2-degree polynomes (meaning, if aponeuroses are not found in a sub-image, this is not a problem; to ensure the fitting of aponeuroses, there should be at least one portion of each aponeurosis found among all sub-images.
+                        Once all subimages have been processed, aponeuroses are fitted with 2-degree polynomes (meaning, if aponeuroses are not found in a sub-image, this is not a problem; to ensure the fitting of aponeuroses, at least one portion of each aponeurosis should be found among all sub-images.
 However the more portions of aponeuroses are detected, the better the estimation would be).
                 5) Search for fascicles
                         Automatic detection of portions of fascicles sub-image by sub-image before reunification.
                 6) Visualization